 Choosing the right persuasive essay topic one is the first step towards getting the grade that you want.
 It’s impossible to emphasize how important the right topic is in writing a persuasive essay.
-It’s often the difference between an average paper that is nevertheless difficult to write, and an outstanding paper that gives you no real trouble.
+According to our essay editors, it’s often the difference between an average paper that is nevertheless difficult to write, and an outstanding paper that gives you no real trouble.
 A persuasive essay — also called an argumentative essay — should be passionate and convincing.
 Therefore, it’s vital to choose an essay topic that you can be passionate and convincing about.
 Writing about something that doesn’t engage you is unlikely to result in a paper that will engage and interest your audience.

 Professors grade a lot of papers.
 They are not only looking for essays that fulfill the terms of the assignment — they’re looking for work that exceeds those expectations and stands out from the rest.
 A great way to distinguish your persuasive essay from the very first sentence is to choose a persuasive essay topic that your professor has never read about before.
 Learning about an absorbing new topic is one of the most enjoyable things a reader can experience.
 If you can achieve this, you’ll immediately have an advantage over other essays that have chosen topics your professor has seen dozens of times before.
 For a moment, put yourself in your professor’s position.
 How many times has your professor read a persuasive essay about instituting an NCAA Football playoff system?
 Your professor has read so many dull, unfocused papers about global warming that they’re all beginning to look alike.
 (Here’s another thing they had in common: none of them scored especially highly.)